roadrunner-server/docs/customization/embedding.md

 Here we use the default list of plugins.
 The same list of plugin you would get if you were to run `rr serve` with a stock roadrunner binary.

-You can however choose only the plugins you want and add your own private plugins as well:
+You can, however, choose only the plugins you want and add your own private plugins as well:

 {% code title="main.go" %}